alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-This is synchronous teaching code. `Run` invokes the stored function on the current thread.
-It does not add background work, concurrency, cancellation, memoization, or production-grade safety.

-`From` and `Pure` construct `IO<T>` values. `Map` and `FlatMap` compose them. `Run` interprets this teaching representation.
+`From` suspends a function. `Pure` lifts an already-computed value into `IO<T>`. `Map` and `FlatMap` build more suspended computations. `Run` executes one.

-`Run` is not what makes `IO<T>` a monad. `Pure` and `FlatMap` provide the monadic structure. `Run` is just the interpreter for this representation.

-The type behaves as intended only under an important discipline: constructing an `IO<T>`, and invoking a function passed to `FlatMap`, should construct represented work rather than perform that work immediately.
-C# cannot enforce that discipline.
+This implementation is deliberately limited.
+It is synchronous, and C# cannot enforce the discipline that constructing an `IO<T>` should describe work rather than perform it immediately.

 `Pure` also does not defer evaluation of its argument.
 This performs the read before `Pure` is called: